 And, of course, parks and rose gardens: the Javelière Manor Park and its national conservatory of botanical

 roses, the Grandes Bruyères Arboretum and its rose garden.

 But also two of my favourite rose gardens.
-First, in Meung sur Loire, the Jardins de Roquelin, in the photo, an incredible English garden where roses are magnified.
-It must be said that its owner
+First, in Meung sur Loire, the Jardins de Roquelin, an incredible English garden where roses are magnified.
+It must be said that its owner is a

-The latter was a great rose grower based in Pithiviers (his personal garden is also part of the Rose Road) and created my second favourite site: the Roseraie de Morailles.
-Situated near
+The latter was a great rose grower based in Pithiviers (his personal garden is also part of the Rose Road) and created my second favourite site: the Roseraie de Morailles, in the photo.
+Situated

-Pithiviers, this magnificent rose garden served as a showcase for the roses created and sold by André Eve.
+near Pithiviers, this magnificent rose garden served as a showcase for the roses created and sold by André Eve.
 It displays the characteristics of the gardens he designed: a winding grass path